morpheus-project/morpheus-core/README.rst

     )

-The above example will split ``model_inputs`` along the first dimenion three ways equally, into three subdirectories within ``out_dir`, called "0", "1", "2".
-After each subprocesses has finished classifying the image, ``morpheus_framework`` stiches each of the outputs in the subdirectories into a single large output in ``out_dir`` and removes the subdirectories.
+The above example will split ``model_inputs`` along the first dimenion three ways equally, into three subdirectories within ``out_dir``, called "0", "1", "2".
+After each subprocesses has finished classifying the image, ``morpheus_core`` stiches each of the outputs in the subdirectories into a single large output in ``out_dir`` and removes the subdirectories.

 Non-pickleable functions
 ************************